rubyreferences/rubyref/language/comments.md

 ### Comments as documentation

-Ruby standard library comes with \[RDoc\] tool for generating documentation from code.
+Ruby standard library comes with [RDoc](../developing/documenting.md) tool for generating documentation from code.
 RDoc format is "unobtrusive" (plain text) documentation.
-Ruby gem \[YARD\] is also frequently used for generate documentation, providing more strict format allowing to render "tags" (param types, return type, examples and so on).
+Ruby gem <a href='https://yardoc.org/' class='remote' target='_blank'>YARD</a> is also frequently used for generate documentation, providing more strict format allowing to render "tags" (param types, return type, examples and so on).